reinauer/identify/README.md

 ## Building from Source

-This project is mainly made to be build on Linux machines.
+This project is mainly made to be built on Linux machines.
 However, with a few modifications it can also be built on AmigaOS and other operating systems.

 Requirements: